Top 10 reasons to visit Edinburgh this autumn

 Shops, bars and restaurants duly adopt the Hallowe'en theme and take on a whole new vibe.
 Join in with the special themed events that are happening in the city, ranging from the Samhuinn Fire Festival, guided tours with Mercat Tours, Real Mary King’s Close and The Edinburgh Dungeon.

 As the weather begins to change and the nights draw in, autumn is the time of embrace hearty comfort foods, as well as enjoy the great seasonal produce on our doorstep.

-Looking for comfort food as soon as you wake up?
-You can’t go wrong with a hearty eggs benedict breakfast from Loudons café or a lunch trip to Cairngorm Coffee for a cheese toasties.
+Looking for some comfort as the days get colder?
+A warm hot chocolate from the Chocolate Tree should be just the ticket.
 Union of Genius is a great spot for warming up to the most universally accepted comfort food ever: soup.
 Here you can find delicious soups and gluten free bread options which will leave you wanting more.

 9. Raise a glass to Edinburgh Cocktail Week

 Charge your glasses and get ready to discover your next favourite tipple at Edinburgh Cocktail Week, 14 - 20 October.
 Over 70 of the city's top bars are taking part in this year's festival, each creating a bespoke signature cocktail, which wristband holders can enjoy exclusively for £4 each.

 Following its popular introduction to the festival last year, the Cocktail Village returns to Festival Square, expanding in size and experience with a new Forest themed extension - a dark enchanted space featuring a wigwam, pop-up bars, forest floor & canopy, giant toadstools and a twinkling night sky - inviting festivalgoers to escape the city and go ‘camping with cocktails’.